The Castles of Koka

 The Koka samurai were considerably weakened under Hideyoshi but they regained some of their status with Tokugawa Ieyasu.
 At the Battle of Fushimi Castle, a precursor to the Battle of Sekigahara, the Koka samurai who fought for the Tokugawa suffered devastating losses.
 They were also effectively deployed for espionage during the Battle of Sekigahara.
 For their great service, Tokugawa formed 100 small groups in Koka from the survivors and their families.
 Around 30 years later he moved them to Aoyama in Tokyo where they became trusted guards of Edo Castle as the "Koka Gumi".

-Finally, I owe a big thanks to RaymondW and his wife who first lured me into the Koka region and trapped me in the depths of Koka history while accompanying me on most of these visits.
-I ran out of time this season, but I have another nice long list of Koka castles to visit next year and hope to see you again.
+Finally, I owe a big thanks to RaymondW and his wife who first lured me into the Koka region and trapped me in the depths of Koka history while accompanying me on many of these visits.

 There is not much quality information on the internet about these sites.
-Even Japanese information seems to be shallow and probably repeating the same few sources.
+Even Japanese information seems to be shallow and frequently repeating the same few sources.
 I did a lot of extra research (including trips to the library!) to dig into the sources below.
 I hope this fills a niche in the English literature about these castles.
 I will certainly keep adding to this article and the collection of Koka Castles as I visit more in the future.
+Koka City is updating Vol.7 of their city history book (see below) dedicated to the castles of Koka.
+I'll be sure to get a copy when it comes out and see if it inspires me to document anything new.

-This article is copyright by Jcastle.info.
+© This article is copyright by Jcastle.info.
 Please do not reproduce without permission.
+If you use any quotes, ideas or context from here please provide credit and a link.